-From the glowing, illuminated trail to activities such as ice skating, Nordic skiing, and the Snowflake Maze, there’s absolutely tons to do that’s sure to fill your days between Christmas and the New Year.
+From the glowing, illuminated trail to activities such as ice skating, Nordic skiing, and the Snowflake Maze, there are absolutely tons to do that’s sure to fill your days between Christmas and the New Year.
 Find out more.
 Stockeld Park, Wetherby Rd, Wetherby, LS22 4AN.

 8. Scarborough’s Festive Ice Rink

 Scarborough’s new festive ice rink will remain open until January 3rd, with a number of slots left between Christmas and New Year.

 The real ice rink boasts a shelter from the elements, alongside music and colourful lighting, with quiet sessions providing a low-sensory experience for those who prefer more of a peaceful skate.
 Book it here.

 9. Retreat to Thor’s Tipi for a drink before it goes

 Thor’s Tipi won’t be around for much longer, so best believe we’ll be making the most of it while it’s still around.

 Taking up residence at The Principal York and at two Leeds City Centre locations, guests can enjoy one last mulled wine during Twixmas, with the locations closing on 1st January.

 Enjoy beers, festive tipples, boozy hot chocolates and more, alongside the absolutely delicious Yuzu Street Food.
 Find out more here.

 10. Crazy Golf